 Artificial Intelligence and law

 The law is a societally important and scientifically rich and challenging application domain of artificial intelligence.
 Much of my research in this field has been on computational models of legal argumentation.
-Early work was my my 1997 book
+My early work was on the following topics.

 (a revised and extended version of my 1993 PhD thesis).
 Subsequently I